bmilcs/odin-project/javascript.md

 - Happens all the time in JS

+Two core issues with **callbacks**:

-**Callback Hell**
+- **Callback Hell**

   Using callbacks can get out hand, _especially when chaining several of them together, in a specific order._

+  Your brain processes code sequentially.
+Callbacks do NOT follow this paradigm.

+- **Inversion of Control**

+  Inversion of control occurs when handing over critical functionality to a third party service.

+  You lose trust - uncertain of the outcome.

 ```js
 // implementing async code: